chichundri/Notes/InterviewQues.md

     The threshold of switching to the balanced tree is defined as TREEIFY_THRESHOLD constant in java.util.HashMap JDK 8 code.
 Currently, it's value is 8, which means if there are more than 8 elements in the same bucket than HashMap will use a tree instead of linked list to hold them in the same bucket.

 217. scope of variables in stram? effectively final??
-218. Scenario, you must create a cache thread pool using executor framework, but you don’t know the capacity or number of threads needed to achieve that task. how will you determine how much threads you will need based on your requirement? is there any mechanism in executor’s framework to know the capacity of it. (if you know the answers please comment below we can discuss a lot)?
+218. Scenario, you must create a cache thread pool using executor framework, but you don’t know the capacity or number of threads needed to achieve that task. how will you determine how much threads you will need based on your requirement? is there any mechanism in executor’s framework to know the capacity of it.?

 219. Microservices Communication Design Patterns?
-    1. One-to-one interactions -
+    1. One-to-one interactions
         > synchronous
         > Asynchronous
         > one way notification
     2. one-to-many interaction

 220. having vs group by?

 Istio service mesh
 nginx - load balancer/kubernetes networking
-Ingress - is an object that allows access to your Kubernetes services from outside the Kubernetes cluster. custom CRD -
+Ingress - is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
+custom CRD -
 VirtualServices -
 ```